Think your kid has middle child syndrome? It’s possible.

 This behavior was familiar to me as I seen my mother do it a lot growing up.
 As a single mom of three girls, and the middle child among her siblings, she had very little time to stew in her troubles.
 She just moved on.
 This is something I really admire in middle children.
 They don’t take anything personal.
 Maybe because they’ve become used to getting less attention, they learn quickly that it’s not personal, it’s just the way it is.
 My middle boy is always giving the other two boys a look like “Get over yourself.”

-2. They learn early how to manipulate to get what they want
+2. They learn early how to get what they want

 Mack, Jr. is very, very good at recognizing opportunity.
 He’s also learned how to embrace moving below the radar and rakes in the profits of that daily.
 (He gets that from his dad, also a semi-middle child) He makes it a point to give me a hug and kiss everyday and double on the days he wants extra time on the video game.
 He understands, more so than my other boys, that the less a person has to say you’re name, the more they will like you.
 He is like a spider in the room.
 He sees everything and hears everything, but you’ll never know he’s there.
 He’s busy collecting information to use at a later date.